roytang/blog/content/posts/2008/11/django-update-wordpress-import-and-more.md

 ---
-title: Django Update – WordPress Import and More
-type: post
-date: 2008-11-23T00:04:00+00:00
-url: /2008/11/django-update-wordpress-import-and-more/
 categories:
 - Software Development
+date: 2008-11-23 00:04:00
 tags:
 - royondjango
+title: "Django Update \xE2\u20AC\u201C WordPress Import and More"
+type: post
+url: /2008/11/django-update-wordpress-import-and-more/
 ---

 I&#8217;ve been busy at work so fell a bit behind with Django.
 Last night I worked on a WordPress importer, so that I could migrate posts from my current blog(s) into the Django-powered blog that I&#8217;m coding.
 I&#8217;m using BeautifulSoup to parse the WordPress export file and insert them as Django objects.

 Since I was running the script repeatedly, I had to figure out how to easily run it from the command line, without having to run it from inside manage.py shell.
 After some searching, I found that what I needed to do was set an environment variable DJANGO\_SETTINGS\_FILE to point to my settings file.
 After that, the importer script could be run repeatedly.